Encourage children to draw the positives from any given situation instead of focussing on the negatives.

-Children will need to cultivate a number of skills on their educational journey.
-Perseverance and strength of character are critical to ensuring that children give their all to tasks and are able to deal with a number of challenges that they will be faced with throughout their school life.
+Perseverance means having the self-discipline to continue a task despite being confronted with difficulties or unexpected challenges.
+Children need to cultivate a number of skills on their educational journey, and perseverance and strength of character are critical skills to ensure children give their all to tasks and are able to keep going despite any challenges they may face.

-Parents can aid children in the development of these skills in a number of ways to help their children draw on their own independent learning skills.
+Parents can aid children in the development of these skills in a number of ways:

 Help children become resilient

-The ability to bounce back from ‘failures’ is crucial as children’s expectations of their own academic ability may not always be met.
-Encourage children to draw the positives from any given situation instead of focussing on the negatives.
-As an example, although a child may have come out with a low score from a reading comprehension, they now know that their next step is to focus on getting a more in-depth understanding of the texts they are reading.
+The ability to bounce back from setbacks is crucial as a child's expectations of their own academic ability may not always be met.
+Encourage children to find the positives in situations instead of focussing on the negatives.
+As an example, although a child may have finished with a low score on a reading comprehension test, they now know that their next step is to hone their skills and focus on getting a more in-depth understanding of the texts they are reading.

 Encourage children to have a voice